 That should not suggest that the film dismisses the violence done to Tate and her friends.
 Although it never shows this violence, it still draws our attention to it by refusing to include it.
 We add it onto the narrative, one where the characters are blissfully unaware of what is coming.
 Its ending is thus heart wrenching because it juxtaposes real and unreal so well.
 We never see the violence, but it is always on our mind.

 The film’s ending is equally poignant and sad because Tate’s final appearance refuses the violence which has become synonymous with her.
 She is more than that one moment, and that is what the film asks us to focus on.
-By readjusting our perspective on an all too familiar story, Once Upon a Time in Hollywood asks us to consider Tate in a new light.
+By readjusting our perspective on an all too familiar history, Once Upon a Time in Hollywood asks us to consider Tate in a new light.
+As a woman who enjoyed going to the movies, who had this career and life ahead.
 Not just what happened, but what could have happened and who she could have become.